binarybucks/ospreyapp/README.md

 ![Osprey](http://ospreyapp.org/images/osprey_0.1.0_screen.png)

 Please note, that Osprey is yet in a very early stage.
-Thus, Expect things to break and don't hesitate to report errors you encounter to our [issue tracker](https://github.com/binarybucks/ospreyapp/issues).
+Thus, expect things to break and don't hesitate to report errors you encounter to our [issue tracker](https://github.com/binarybucks/ospreyapp/issues).

 ### Contribute